-I’ve snorkeled where there’s white sandy beaches and umbrella drinks, but the land of 100 thousand glaciers?
+I’ve snorkeled where there are white sandy beaches and umbrella drinks but the land of 100 thousand glaciers?
 It hadn’t occurred to me.
-Even Fred Drake, Snorkel Alaska’s owner, the Ketchikan outfitter behind this excursion, admits that the 49th state is probably the last place people think about snorkeling.
+Even Fred Drake, Snorkel Alaska’s owner, the Ketchikan outfitter behind this excursion admits that the 49th state is probably the last place people think about snorkeling.

 Which is exactly why it intrigued me.

 Finally dressed in what one woman jokingly called our full-body Spanx, we were issued a pair of fins and a snorkel mask.
-I’m starting to cook in my suit but I figure that’s what it’s for, to keep me warm.
 We drive a mile to an inlet along Mountain Bay Point in southern Ketchikan where the tide is low, revealing a rocky, kelp-covered cove as our point of entry.
 Kurt, one of our guides, tells us not to worry when our suits fill up with cold water because our body temperature will warm us right up.